mrianmerry/roll20-character-sheets/PokemonTabletopAdventures_v3/README.md

 ## Changelog

 ### Jul 20, 2025
+- Added skill talent pips to the skill roll button

+### Jul 20, 2025
 - Added Collapse/Expand button for all skills, so a single click closes/opens them all